LeetLLM

 SearchCandidates and a checkerMore candidate or verification budgetA weak checker rewards the wrong answer

 Sutton's thesis concerns the long-run direction of research, not a ban on rules.
-A refund cap or a required human approval can be exactly the right safety boundary.
+A promotion gate or a required human approval can be exactly the right safety boundary.
 The warning is about making a growing rulebook carry the core intelligence of a messy task.

 See a rulebook reach its boundary